Asghar-Raza/Asghar-Raza/README.md

 **More about me**

 - Currently exploring the domain of Artificial Intelligence and Machine Learning.
-- Working to create a model based on YOLO to identify humans even in the dark and control the intensity of light in the room with respect to it.
+- Working on SHA-3 algorithm to create encypted data from the user information without using pre-defined libraries.
 - Worked on a RISCV based simulator.